leangjia/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Add F-Curve Modifer`
    :Hotkey:    :kbd:`Shift-Ctrl-M`

-:kbd:`Shift-Ctrl-M` Opens the menu allowing you to add modifers to the active F-Curve.
+Opens a pop-up allowing you to add modifiers to the active F-curve.
-Settings for the modifer can be found in in the sidebar under the *Modifiers* tab.
+Settings for the :doc:`modifier </editors/graph_editor/fcurves/modifiers>` can be found in the :menuselection:`Sidebar --> Modifiers` tab.
-See :doc:`/editors/graph_editor/fcurves/modifiers` for information on each modifier.

 .. _bpy.ops.graph.sound_bake: